-Many well known gentleman of the district where there, men whose names still are evident in Hamilton.
-Messers Skene, Learmonth, McKellar and McPherson were all present.
+Many well-known gentlemen of the district where there, men whose names still are evident in Hamilton.
+Messers Skene, Learmonth, McKellar, and McPherson were all present.

 Despite a campaign that went into 1862, the move to separate was unsuccessful.

 An article in The Portland Guardian on 30 March 1953 reflected on what might have been if separation had occurred.
 The proposed new colony was to be called Princeland with Hamilton as the capital and Portland as the major port.
 I would have been born in Hamilton, the capital of the state of Princeland, Australia.
 Imagine!

 Talk of separation did not go away as seen in this article from the Guardian in 1921.
 A push in the Riverina area to separate in the early 1920s saw the suggestion made once again for the south-west of Victoria to also separate.